-Little H’s top priority was meeting all of her favourite characters – mainly princesses!
-A few years ago we queued for over 2 hours to meet a princess (they didn’t tell you which one) at Disneyland Paris and when we got to the front Little H cried because it was Snow White not Rapunzel.
-We weren’t going to make that mistake again so fast passed Cinderella and Aurora for the first day at Magic Kingdom!
+Little H’s top priority was meeting all of her favourite characters – mainly every single Disney princess!
+A few years ago we queued for over 2 hours to meet a princess (they didn’t tell you which one) at Disneyland Paris and when we got to the front Little H cried because it was Snow White, not Rapunzel.
+We weren’t going to make that mistake again so fast passed a meet with Cinderella and Aurora for our first day at the Magic Kingdom.

 The World Showcase is set around the lake and is made up of 11 countries.
-At most of these countries you can meet a different Disney Princess – Elsa & Anna in Norway, Snow White in Germany, Belle in France and so on.
-The princesses are there all day and we didn’t have to queue for any of them for more than 10 minutes – much shorter than in Magic Kingdom.
+At most of these countries, you can meet a different Disney Princess – Elsa & Anna in Norway, Snow White in Germany, Belle in France, and so on.
+The princesses are there all day and we didn’t have to queue for more than 10 minutes for any of them – much shorter than in Magic Kingdom.

-Seeing Little H’s face every time she met a princess made the whole holiday worthwhile.
-She was totally star struck, it was so cute!
-Obviously all of the characters are well trained to make kids feel special and they really do, commenting on their hair, clothes etc to single them out.
+Seeing Little H’s face every time she met a princess made the whole holiday totally worthwhile.
+She was completely star struck, it was so cute!
+Obviously, all of the characters are well trained to make kids feel special and they really do, commenting on their hair, clothes etc to single them out.

 I am not at all interested in Star Wars, but my husband is and after all the princessy things we thought it only fair to indulge him in his geekiness.